 - Assets: e.g. computers or other assets that are to be used for more than one year are to be depreciated over their normal useful life, usually 3-10 years, and only this amount is to be included in the expenses each year.
 An asset register must be kept.
-Assets with a value of up to € 800 can be taken into account in their entirety as low-value assets immediately in the year of acquisition. - Study: now more difficult, must in any case be a room that is not used privately, even just to pass through.
+Assets with a value of up to € 1.000,- can be taken into account in their entirety as low-value assets immediately in the year of acquisition. - Study: now more difficult, must in any case be a room that is not used privately, even just to pass through.
 Allocation of expenses then takes place proportionately according to square meters. - Education and training costs: e.g. seminars. - Car: if the car is only used up to 50% for business purposes (kilometers driven are decisive), a kilometer allowance of currently € 0.42 can be applied (logbook!).
 Business use over 50%: the actual costs must be recognized proportionately, e.g. insurance, gasoline, repairs.
-The acquisition value or the value at the beginning of the activity must be depreciated proportionately over 8 years or over the remaining useful life of 8 years.
-The proportion should be verifiable by means of a logbook. - Bank charges: if a separate business account is set up. - Entertainment costs: e.g. business meal at 50% with reference to the business partner, onetime only if business is actually concluded. - Office supplies: e.g. pads, notebooks, etc. - Per diems: see per diem expenses. - IT: PC, laptop, software (see attachments), ongoing costs for service, Internet, training. - Professional literature: relevant books and journals that are not of interest to the general public. - Travel expenses: e.g. cab, train, bus, plane. - Homepage - Daily and overnight expenses: These are to be assessed at the actual hotel costs or at the flat rate for overnight stays if an expense was actually incurred.
+The acquisition value or the value at the beginning of the activity must be depreciated proportionately over 8 years. - Bank charges: if a separate business account is set up. - Entertainment costs: e.g. business meal at 50% with reference to the business partner, one-time only if business is actually concluded. - Office supplies: e.g. pads, notebooks, etc. - Per diems: see per diem expenses. - IT: PC, laptop, software (see attachments), ongoing costs for service, Internet, training. - Professional literature: relevant books and journals that are not of interest to the general public. - Travel expenses: e.g. cab, train, bus, plane. - Homepage - Daily and overnight expenses: These are to be assessed at the actual hotel costs or at the flat rate for overnight stays if an expense was actually incurred.
 Diets are deductible as additional expenses for meals.
-In principle, at € 2.20 per hour or part thereof, up to a maximum of € 26.40 per day, if the business trip lasts longer than 3 hours and exceeds at least 25 km as the crow flies.
+In principle, at € 2.20 per hour or part thereof, up to a maximum of € 26.40 per day if the business trip lasts longer than 3 hours and exceeds at least 25 km as the crow flies.
 For business trips abroad, separate flat rates apply.
 Problem of the new center of activity. - Porto - Legal and consulting fees: e.g. tax advisor or lawyer, notary. - Social security contributions - Stamps, fees. - Phone: a business share of the cell phone and the phone at home (idR business premises) - Insurance: e.g. business interruption or legal protection insurance - Advertising: e.g. business cards.